RightsandWrongsgit/ARMTEC/modules/views.md

 ## Views & Views UI modules

 The Views and Views UI modules are part of Drupal Core.
 You may want to confirm they are enabled under Admin/extend to see that they are check-marked.
 With that you are ready to use this basic views capability.
-[WebWash provides a nice video training overview to get you started](https://www.webwash.net/getting-started-with-views-in-drupal/)
+[WebWash provides a nice video training overview to get you started.](https://www.webwash.net/getting-started-with-views-in-drupal/)  And, you can even take their [course on Views for more depth.](https://www.webwash.net/courses/getting-started-with-views-in-drupal/)

 ### Combining Filters